westarete/artfully_app/README.md

 ### About delayed_job

-Artfully ships with `delayed_job` disabled.
+Artful.ly OSE ships with `delayed_job` disabled.
 If you do have a Heroku worker turned on, you'll want to enable delayed_jobs.

 To enable `delayed_job`, in `config/application.rb` change this line to read

     Delayed::Worker.delay_jobs = true

-__Please note__ that Artfully depends on delayed jobs for locking tickets while a patron is checking out.
+__Please note__ that Artful.ly OSE depends on delayed jobs for locking tickets while a patron is checking out.
 Leaving delayed jobs disabled prevents tickets from being locked.
 Checkout will still work, but tickets will not be reserved for a patron while he/she is checking out.

 ### Update the mailer